johnmgreenwell/led/README.md

 The LED header and source rely on an external user-defined hardware abstraction layer (HAL) called `hal.h` which defines the necessary calls in the `HAL` namespace.
 This includes a GPIO pin object with `pinMode()`, `digitalRead()`, and `digitalWrite()` methods, as well as an enumerated value `GPIO_OUTPUT` which, when supplied to the `pinMode()` function, will set the selected GPIO pin to output mode.

-At instantiation, the logic value for LED illumination may be set.
+At instantiation, the logic level corresponding to LED illumination may be set.
+By default, a high logic level will be applied for on, and a low level for off.

 ```cpp
 #include <led.h>